Researchers working at a computer in a laboratory

 What We Do

-Chemical biology is the focus of our efforts because it entails the discovery of chemical entities able to modulate pathways related to infectious processes.
-Such work can lead to an increase in biological understanding and the identification of novel targets for chemical intervention.
-Appropriate validation of such targets in advanced model systems, including animals, along with the pharmaceutical development of chemical series, can in turn provide leads for downstream drug discovery efforts.
+Chemical biology is the focus of our efforts because it entails the discovery, development, and application of chemical entities able to probe and modulate critical biologic processes related to infectious agents and microbial pathogenesis.
+This research requires multi-disciplinary expertise and approaches which lead to an enhanced understanding of microbial pathogenesis and identification of potential therapeutic targets and strategies.
+Appropriate validation of such targets employs advanced experimental model systems, including animals and human surrogate systems, along with pharmaceutical development of chemical components to provide promising leads for subsequent pre-clinical considerations.

-Our CBID Center will strengthen infrastructure and enable scientists and biomedical research in the State of Kansas.
-The center capitalizes on existing strengths and resources, including some that have resulted from previous CoBRE efforts in cancer chemotherapy, high-throughput screening, medicinal chemistry, and proteomics, while addressing critical gaps that have so far limited the ability of researchers at the University of Kansas (KU) and associated institutions to apply these tools to the study of infectious disease targets.
+Our CBID Center will strengthen infrastructure and enable scientists throughout the biomedical research community in the State of Kansas.
+The CBID Center capitalizes on existing strengths and resources, including those associated with previous CoBRE programs in cancer chemotherapy and protein-structure and function, while addressing critical gaps that have limited the ability of researchers at the University of Kansas (KU) and associated institutions to apply these tools to the study of infectious disease targets.

-The CBID is led by Principal Investigator, P. Scott Hefty, Professor of Molecular Biosciences.
-Dr. Hefty is a highly experienced molecular biologist and effective scientific administrator.
-He is joined by Jon Tunge, Professor of Chemistry, as co-investigator of the overall center.
-Professor Tunge has over 20 years of experience in organic chemistry research.
+The CBID Center is led by Principal Investigator, Dr. Scott Hefty, Professor and Chair of the Department of Molecular Biosciences.
+Dr. Hefty has over 25 years’ experience as a molecular microbiologist with a research focus on Chlamydia.
+He is joined by Dr. Jon Tunge, Professor of Chemistry, as co-investigator of the overall center.
+Professor Tunge has over 25 years of experience in organic chemistry research.
 In addition to the scientific expertise, both investigators have extensive experience with CoBRE administration and associated core facilities at KU.

 CORE LABORATORIES